Diamonds: What was, is not what it is

 Today’s generation does not want diamonds with a basic cut.
 They’re in favour of stones that not only have the best cuts but are also high on clarity.
 In the last couple of decades, the emphasis has been on the best shine and light performance of a diamond.

 Moreover, this generation wants something more from this beautiful rock than just its beauty.
 They look at diamonds as an asset, something they can invest in.
 Gone are the days when gold was the only option they could invest in.

 They look at brands that offer good upgrade and buyback policies along with great designs.
-This generation shows a preference for solitaire jewellery over gold or diamond jewellery.
+This generation shows a preference for lightweight solitaire jewellery over gold or diamond jewellery.

 Though the brilliant round cut is the best cut for a diamond, fancy diamond cuts are on the rise too.
 The pear, the oval and the cushion cut are some of the favoured diamond cuts now.